 From shops and markets in the historic Pettah neighborhood to galleries scattered around the city, Colombo offers products from around the country, as well as the work of up-and-coming designers.

 Sri Lanka’s garment manufacturing industry supplies branded high street fashion to clothing stores in-country and abroad.
 Prices beat those in Europe and North America, especially for last season’s fashions.
-Sri Lankan friends recommended several shops around town–Odel, House of Fashions, Cotton Collection and Mondy, to list just a few.
+Sri Lankan friends recommended several shops around town–Odel, House of Fashions and Cotton Collection, to list just three.
 We were just beginning our trip, and did not to try these out for ourselves.
 Maybe next time!

 6. Elephants on parade